mirukana/mirage/README.md

 - **Fluid interface** that adapts to any window size
-- Customizable **keyboard shortcuts** for (almost) everything, including filtering and switching rooms, scrolling, sending files...
+- Customizable **keyboard shortcuts** for (almost) everything, including filtering/switching rooms, scrolling, sending files...
-- Versatile **theming system**, properties can refer to each others and have any valid ECMAScript 7 expression as value
+- Versatile **theming system**, properties can refer to each other and have any valid ECMAScript 7 expression as values
   - Comes by default with **dark** and **transparent themes**
 - **Multiple accounts** in one client